I Saw Her Standing There Chords | The Beatles Guitar Lesson

 I Saw Her Standing There chord chart

-If you share my chord chart with your band members in advance, you’ll ensure the solo chords are played correctly!
+Share my chord chart with your band members in advance to make sure the solo chords are played correctly!

-If you chose to download in the iReal Pro format, you could change the key and alter my layout.
+If you download the iReal Pro version, you can change the key and even adjust my layout.

-That was the case with I Saw Her Standing There, which was a B-side to I Want to Hold Your Hand in the U.S. but an A-side in Australia.
+That was the case with I Saw Her Standing There—the B-side to I Want to Hold Your Hand in the U.S., but an A-side in Australia.

 As the opening track on Please Please Me (U.K.) and Introducing… The Beatles (U.S.), it became one of the band’s many signature songs.
 Its legacy as a must-know tune for every cover band since 1963 is staggering.